develop2arman/rust-all-in-one/workspace/pointers/smartpointer/runtime/shared_mutability/ref-cell/REF_CELL.md

 ---

+## Interior Mutability
+> *o.into_mut() += 2;// About ~ like borrow_mut in RC type both of them called interior mutability pattern(Mutably the wrap value).

+> Interior mutability is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
+To mutate data, the pattern uses unsafe code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.

+> RefCell<T> type that follows the interior mutability pattern.

+> The RefCell<T> type is useful when you’re sure your code follows the borrowing rules but the compiler is unable to understand and guarantee that.

+---

 > The RefCell type provides us with the following two borrowing methods:

 - The borrow method takes a new immutable reference
 - The borrow_mut method takes a new mutable reference

 ---
 > The mutability of a binding is not fine-grained; a value is either immutable or mutable, and that includes all of its fields if it's a struct or an enum.
 Cell and RefCell can turn an immutable thing into something that's mutable, **allowing us to define parts of an immutable struct as mutable**.